Spyderwillster/SpydersPythonStuff/README.md

 OneCounter
   - Counts how many consecutive blocks of more than 1 1 there are in a string of 1's and 0's

+GCD
+  - Finds the greatest common denominator of 2 numbers.